-The Democrats haven’t really changed much, and have basically remained the center-right party they’ve been for years.
+The Democrats haven’t really changed much, and have basically remained the center-right party (( For decades they’ve been “center-right” on a global scale. )) they’ve been for years.
 The Republicans, however, have lost their collective minds and are basically catering to the lunatic fringe.
 The Democrats haven’t really changed their message all that much, but the things the Republican candidates have been saying recently is downright chilling.
 Things really have taken a turn for the crazy recently, particularly with the Republicans.
 The Democrats have hardly been angels either, but Republicans at the national level have really gone off the deep end.

 There has been a definite vibe of “I have to oppose $LEGISLATION, even though it may be beneficial and good, because $OTHER_PARTY suggested it!” going on in American politics, and it needs to stop.
-Politics should not be like supporting your favorite sports team and demonizing your favorite opponent — there needs to be compromise, cooperation, and consensus from everyone involved.
+Politics should not be like supporting your favorite sports team and demonizing your favorite opponent (( My wife is a die-hard Boston Red Socks fan, and loathes the New York Yankees with the burning passion of a thousand desert suns. )) — there needs to be compromise, cooperation, and consensus from everyone involved.

 Similarly, there’s a strong “Not Invented Here” thing going on: if a proposal is made based on something that’s been beneficial in Canada or Europe, it’s likely that many Americans will oppose it outright without really considering the idea.
-Sure, not everything that works in Europe, Canada, or other places in the world will work with the United States, there’s many ideas that make sense that simply aren’t considered.
+Sure, not everything that works in Europe, Canada, or other places in the world will work with the United States (( For example, high-speed intercity trains make a lot of sense in smaller, more densely populated European countries and in the Northeastern Corridor of the US, but are impractically slow for transcontinental passenger traffic in North America due to the great distances involved.)), there’s many ideas that make sense that simply aren’t considered.
 If the US is going to remain prosperous, we need to improve our country by considering good ideas regardless of the source.